 The Paurotis Palm Tree, scientific name Acoelorrhaphe wrightii, is native to southern Florida.
+This is one of the few palms native to United States.
 This palm is grown outdoors.

 |Scientific name:||Acoelorrhaphe wrightii|

 |Common names:||Paurotis Palm, Everglades Palm, Silver Saw Palmetto Palm.|

 |Growth Rate:||Slow.
 Up to 20 ft tall and 5 -10 ft wide.|

 |Cold Tolerance:||USDA Zones 9b (25 to 30 F) to 11 (above 40 F).|

 |Light Req:||Partial shade to Full sun.|